-1958 New York Times...
+1958 New York

-In today's demonstration, the "704" was fed two cards, one with squares marked on the left side and the other with squares on the right side.
+In today's demonstration, the "704" was fed two cards, one with squares marked on the left so the right side.

 Learns by Doing

 In the first fifty trials, the machine made no distinction between them.
 It then started registering a "Q" for the left squares and "O" for the right squares.